BerndiVader/MythicMobsExtension/README.md

 		pvoff = vertical offset.
-		pfacedir = true/false(default) Projectile object will face in movement direction. targetable = true/false(default) Create a metadata on the object called "nottargetable" useful for to exclude the entity from targeters.
+		pfacedir = true/false(default) Projectile object will face in movement direction. targetable = true/false(default) Create a metadata on the object called "nottargetable" useful for to exclude the entity from targeters. tag = if used it will add a parsed metatag to the orbitalentity.
+Example: tag=<trigger.uuid>
+		invis = true/false(default) if invisible will be applied to the pobject

 ```
 ItemProjectile: